Operators in the Estonian Market

 Increase in Sports Betting

-During recent years an increase in sports betting has been noticed.
+During recent years, an increase in sports betting has been noticed.
 Of course, due to COVID-19, this line of business was on hold for a period of time, but it has revived.
 If, earlier, the main operating permit that was applied for was for games of chance, then now almost all operators in this market also have toto licences (sports betting).
+A significant trend that has made its way to the Estonian market is betting on esports and other virtual events.
+This has corresponded with the global rise in popularity for esports during COVID-19.

 AML and Compliance Are Growing